1. Shipping and returns

 If you have placed an order for a #Slider on BKSlides.com, we will inform you by email.
 You can check the current status of your order by accessing the Order Status page on our website.

-Once your product has been shipped, you can use the tracking number that was sent to you by email and check the carrier's website.
+Once your product has been shipped, you can use the tracking number emailed to you and check the carrier's website.

 • Shipping damage.

-Shipping damage is a nuisance, but we are here to help.
+Shipping damage is a bummer, but we're here to help.

-Although we thoroughly pack and protect our products from damage, please note that any damage caused by shipping is not covered by any direct warranty.
-We will mediate between our customer and the shipping company to reach a solution.
+Although we carefully package and protect our products from potential damage, please note that any damage caused by shipping is not covered by any direct warranty.
+We will mediate between our client and the transportation company to reach a solution.

-For the whole of the EU it is a two-year guarantee.
+For the entire EU there are two years of Warranty.
 And outside the EU, one year.

-Sometimes we receive bikes from the factory with minor cosmetic defects or that are missing non-essential components or that were used as a demo bike for a short time.
-In either case, these are bikes that we cannot sell as "new".
-These bicycles undergo a full inspection to ensure that they function as intended.
-We offer a shorter warranty period for their "Reconditioned" status and adjust the price accordingly.
+We sometimes receive factory bikes with minor cosmetic defects or are missing non-essential components or were used as a demonstration for a short time.
+In any case, they are bicycles that we cannot sell as "new" .
+These bikes undergo a full inspection to ensure they are working as they should.
+We offer a shorter warranty period for its "Refurbished" status and adjust the price accordingly.

 • Can I drive my #BKSlider in the rain?

-It will depend on the article.
-Please consult the technical data sheet of each product and if you have any questions please contact us.
+It will depend on the item.
+Please consult the technical sheet of each product and if you have any questions contact us.

 All BKSlides e-bike models are partially waterproof but it is impossible for them to be completely waterproof.
-As with any electrical device, use extra caution if you are at risk of getting parts such as the controller or battery wet as this may cause problems with the performance of your e-bike and/or void your warranty.
+As with any electrical device, use with extra caution if you are at risk of getting any part such as the controller or battery wet as this could cause problems with the performance of your e-bike and/or void your warranty.

 • How does my e-bike arrive?

-The assembly and first adjustment of your BKSlides e-bike does not require any special skills, just a set of tools that comes in the box with your e-bike.
-If you are not sure how to assemble your e-bike, you should have it assembled and adjusted by a specialised shop.
+The assembly and first adjustment of your BKSlides e-bike does not require special skills, just a set of tools that comes in the box with your e-bike is enough.
+If you are not sure how to assemble it, you should have it assembled and set up by a specialist shop.

-For user manuals and other downloads, please request by email to [email protected]
+To obtain user manuals and other downloads, request them by email at support@bkslides.com

-• Why is it advisable to carry out a tune-up of my new e-bike straight out of the box?
+• Why is it advisable to perform a tune-up on my new e-bike right out of the box?

-Although we perform a pre-delivery inspection on all bikes we ship, a tune-up is advisable.
-This will ensure that all necessary components are lubricated correctly, that everything is tight and will enhance your overall experience.
+Although we carry out a pre-delivery inspection on all the bicycles we send, it is advisable to tune them up.
+This will ensure that all necessary components are properly lubricated, that everything is tight, and will improve your overall experience.

-Proper maintenance is important to ensure optimum performance and safe riding.
+It is important to carry out proper maintenance to ensure optimal performance and safe driving.
 Regularly lubricate the chain, derailleur, sprocket and all moving parts.
-Always check the condition of your e-bike before use and make sure it is well maintained.
-Cables, spokes and chain may stretch after an initial break-in period of 80-160 km, and bolted connections may loosen.
-A check is recommended after the initial break-in period of 80-160 km.
+Always check the condition of your e-bike before using it and make sure it is well maintained.
+Cables, spokes and chain can stretch after an initial break-in period of 80-160 km, and bolted connections can loosen.
+It is recommended to do a check after the initial break-in period of 80-160 km.

-It is very important to have adequate air pressure in the tyres.
-Never underinflate or overinflate tyres.
-Underinflation can cause loss of control; overinflated tyres can burst.
-Always inflate your tyres with a regulated air source and an available pressure gauge.
-The suggested pressure is printed on the sidewall of the tyre.
+It is very important to have the proper air pressure in your tires.
+Never over- or under-inflate tires.
+Low pressure can cause loss of control; and overinflated tires can burst.
+Always inflate your tires with a regulated air source and a pressure gauge available.
+The suggested pressure is printed on the sidewall of the tire.

-Before changing a tyre or tube, make sure all air pressure has been removed from the tube before removing the tyre from the rim.
-Failure to remove all air pressure from the tube could result in serious injury.
+Before changing a tire or tube, make sure all air pressure has been removed from the tube before removing the tire from the rim.
+Failure to remove all air pressure from the chamber could result in serious injury.

-If you do not have the experience, skill or tools necessary to service or adjust your bicycle, it is recommended that you consult a professional.
+If you do not have the experience, skill or tools necessary to maintain or adjust your bicycle, it is recommended that you consult a professional.

-Any local bike shop will be able to carry out regular servicing and maintenance of your BKSlides e-bike.
+Any local bike shop will be able to perform regular tune-up and maintenance for your BKSlides e-bike.

 • Engine maintenance.

-We only use the best electric motors in the industry.
+We only use the best electric motors in the sector.
 Our motors are extremely reliable and 100% maintenance free.
 We only use BAFANG, MAC and QS motors, all brushless.

 • What regular maintenance is required?

-Apart from keeping the battery charged, maintenance of a BKSlides e-bike is the same as for any standard bike.
-Once you've taken the bike out of the box and taken it for a short test ride, you'll want to do a basic tune-up.
+Apart from keeping the battery charged, the maintenance of a BKSlides e-bike is the same as that of any standard bicycle.
+Once you've taken the bike out of the box and taken it for a little test ride, you'll want to do a basic tune-up.
 This is standard procedure for all new bikes.

-Bike maintenance is a broad topic, so in this article we'll start with the basics: a pre-ride inspection, securing bolts, and cleaning and lubricating key components.
+Bicycle maintenance is a huge topic, so in this article we'll start with the basics: a pre-ride inspection, securing bolts, and cleaning and lubricating key components.

 Also, don't overlook regular maintenance by a bike mechanic.
-If you ride regularly, take your bike in for a tune-up twice a year to ensure that complex and difficult-to-assess components such as spokes, bearing surfaces, derailleurs and cables are regularly inspected and serviced.
+If you ride your bike regularly, take it in for a tune-up twice a year to ensure that complex and difficult-to-assess components, such as spokes, bearing surfaces, derailleurs, and cables, are inspected and review regularly.
 These bicycle parts should always be checked and adjusted by experienced mechanics.

-The best defence against loose components is a routine inspection before every ride.
-This will help you detect potential problems before they become safety hazards.
-Most pre-ride inspection adjustments can be made with a simple bicycle multi-tool.
+The best defense against loose components is a routine inspection before each outing.
+This will help you detect potential problems before they become security risks.
+Most pre-ride inspection adjustments can be done with a simple bike multi-tool.

-Before every ride, be sure to check the "ABC" to make your ride safer and help your bike last longer.
+Before every ride, be sure to check the "AFC" to make your ride safer and help your bike last longer.

 A for Air.

-Properly inflated tyres help prevent punctures.
-Check the recommended pressure on the side of the tyre.
-While you're checking the air, take the opportunity to make sure the quick-release levers and thru axles (if fitted) are also tight.
-Then, before you head out on your ride, make sure you have your patch kit and pump with you..
+Having well-inflated tires helps prevent punctures.
+Check the recommended pressure on the side of the tire.
+While you're checking the air, take the opportunity to make sure the quick release levers and thru axles (if equipped) are also tight.
+Next, before you head out to ride, make sure you have your patch kit and pump with you.

 C for Chain.

 Look at your chain and all the gears.
-Keeping the chain lubricated and everything clean will make the bike shift more easily and the drivetrain (consisting of the front chainrings, rear cassette, rear derailleur and chain) last longer.
+Keeping the chain lubricated and everything clean will make the bike shift gears more easily and make the drivetrain (made up of the front chainrings, rear cassette, rear derailleur, and chain) last longer.

 Bicycles are held together by dozens of nuts and bolts.
-Maintaining a "tight ship" is important because loose (or improperly tightened) bicycle parts can cause severe wear, cause poor performance and create a safety hazard.
-Over-tightening can lead to component damage or failure.
+Keeping a "tight boat" is important because loose (or poorly tightened) bike parts can cause serious wear, cause poor performance, and create a safety hazard.
+Overtightening can cause component damage or failure.

-It is important to carry out a regular maintenance schedule (monthly, weekly or more often, depending on your type of riding).
-If you spend a lot of time riding in wet and muddy conditions, or if you ride hard, fast and often, plan to clean your bike more frequently.
+It is important to carry out a regular maintenance schedule (monthly, weekly or more often, depending on your type of driving).
+If you spend a lot of time riding in wet and muddy conditions, or if you ride hard, fast, and frequently, plan to clean your bike more frequently.

-Keeping bike parts clean and well lubricated is crucial to good performance.
-Lubrication protects moving parts from excessive wear caused by friction, prevents them from "freezing" and helps keep rust and corrosion at bay.
+Keeping bicycle parts clean and lubricated is crucial for good performance.
+Lubrication protects moving parts from excessive wear caused by friction, prevents them from “freezing,” and helps keep rust and corrosion at bay.

 However, be careful.
-Excessive lubrication can lead to poor performance and component damage (excess lubricant will attract dirt and other abrasive particles).
-As a general rule, excess lubricant should always be carefully wiped off before riding.
+Excess lubrication can cause poor performance and component damage (excess lubricant will attract dirt and other abrasive particles).
+As a general rule, excess lubricant should always be carefully wiped off before riding the bike.

-Advice: When lubricating several parts at the same time, remember the order in which lubricants are applied.
-If excess lubricant is wiped off in the same order, the lubricants will have time to absorb.
+Tip: When lubricating several parts at once, remember the order of application of the lubricants.
+Wiping off excess lubricant in the same order will give the lubricants time to absorb.

-The following recommendations enable most cleaning and lubrication tasks to be carried out:
+The following recommendations allow you to perform most cleaning and lubrication tasks:

-Clean rags: Have many of them at hand for tasks related to grease, oil, wax, cleaning and drying in general.
+Clean rags: Have plenty of them on hand for tasks involving grease, oil, wax, general cleaning and drying.

-Brushes: Have various sizes and shapes to get into hard-to-reach places and remove dirt that rinsing alone cannot achieve.
-Old toothbrushes work very well.
+Brushes: Have various sizes and shapes to reach hard-to-reach places and remove dirt that rinsing alone can't.
+Old toothbrushes work great.

-Soap / general cleaner:to Clean the frame, use diluted dishwashing soap or a pre-formulated bicycle cleaner.
+General Soap/Cleaner: For frame cleaning, use diluted dishwasher soap or a pre-formulated bicycle cleaner.

-Degreaser: A bicycle-specific degreaser (avoid paraffin or turpentine) will clean rubberised parts such as the bicycle chain.
-Choose a solvent that will not harm the environment (or you).
+Degreaser: A bicycle-specific degreaser (avoid kerosene or turpentine) will clean rubberized parts, such as the bicycle chain.
+Choose a solvent that doesn't harm the environment (or you).
 Dispose of all solvents properly.

-Chain lubricant: Proper chain lubrication helps to prolong the life of the transmission.
-Always apply bicycle specific lubricating oil to a clean chain.
+Chain Lube – Proper chain lubrication helps extend drivetrain life.
+Always apply bicycle-specific lubricating oil to a clean chain.

 There are two types of lubricant: wet or dry.
-Wet lubricant is most suitable when driving in wet conditions.
-It adheres strongly to the transmission and is less likely to rinse off in the rain.
-However, dirt and sand will also adhere to it, so be sure to wipe off excess lubricant.
+Wet lubricant is most suitable when driving in humid conditions.
+It adheres strongly to the transmission and is less likely to wash away in rain.
+However, dirt and sand also stick to it, so be sure to wipe off excess lubricant.

 Dry lubricant is best in a dry environment.
-Dirt and grit adhere less to dry lubricant, but dry lubricant rinses off easily if you find yourself driving in the rain.
+Dirt and grit stick less to dry lube, but dry lube rinses off easily if you're driving in the rain.

 What to clean and how?

-Most dirty bicycle components can be cleaned by carefully wiping with a damp (or dry) cloth.
+Most dirty bike components can be cleaned by gently wiping with a damp (or dry) cloth.
 Other components require occasional brushing, scrubbing and relubrication.

-The drivetrain (front chainrings, rear cassette, rear derailleur and chain) deserves the most frequent attention.
+The transmission (front chainrings, rear cassette, rear derailleur and chain) is the one that deserves more frequent attention.

-The chain: The chain is the part of the bike that needs to be lubricated the most.
-Clean and lubricate it frequently to reduce the rate of chain wear.
+The chain: The chain is the part of the bicycle that should be lubricated the most.
+Clean and lubricate it frequently to reduce the rate of wear.

-To clean chains that do not have too much dirt accumulated, simply use a rag and degreaser.
-For heavily soiled chains, you can use a chain cleaning device, which is more thorough and much less messy.
+To clean chains that do not have too much accumulated dirt, just use a cloth and degreaser.
+For very dirty chains, you can use a chain cleaning device, which is more thorough and much less dirty.

 Once the degreaser has dried, slowly apply drops of lubricant to the chain, putting a little on each link.
-Allow the lubricant to dry and then wipe off the excess lubricant so that it does not attract more dirt.
+Let the lubricant dry and then wipe off excess lubricant so it doesn't attract more dirt.

-Front chainrings and rear cassette: scrub the surfaces with a brush and degreaser while turning the pedals.
-If there is a lot of dirt build-up, use rags to wipe off any remaining dirt and "floss" between the gears.
+Front chainrings and rear cassette: Scrub the surfaces with a brush and degreaser while turning the pedals.
+If there is a lot of dirt built up, use rags to clean any dirt and "floss" between the gears.

-Brake and derailleur cables: check them frequently (especially in wet conditions) and relubricate them from time to time so that they can effectively transfer their commands to the component groups.
+Brake and derailleur cables: Check them frequently (especially in wet conditions) and relubricate them from time to time so they can efficiently transfer their commands to the component groups.

-Brake and derailleur assemblies: these are made up of a series of small moving parts.
-Keep an eye on their arms, wheels and pulleys so that they do not jam or become stiff.
+Brake and derailleur assemblies: they are made up of a series of small moving parts.
+Keep an eye on its arms, wheels, and pulleys so they don't get stuck or stiff.
 Apply lubricant to the pivot points.

-All our e-bikes are designed with service and maintenance in mind.
-Any local bike shop can service your e-bike including:
+All of our e-bikes are designed with service and maintenance in mind.
+Any local bike shop can service your e-bike, including:

 • Mechanical/hydraulic disc brake adjustments.